BD2KGenomics/dcc-metadata-indexer/README.md

     source activate schemas-project
     pip install jsonschema jsonmerge openpyxl sets json-spec elasticsearch semver luigi

-## Generate Test Metadata (and Optionally Upload Data to Storage Service)

-We need to create a bunch of JSON documents for multiple donors and multiple experimental designs and file upload types.
-To do that we (Chris) developed a very simple TSV to JSON tool and this will ultimately form the basis of our helper applications that clients will use in the field to prepare their samples.

-    python generate_metadata.py \
-		--input-metadata-schema input_metadata.json \
-		--metadata-schema metadata_schema.json \
-		--output-dir output_metadata \
-		--receipt-file receipt.tsv \
-		--storage-access-token `cat ucsc-storage-client/accessToken` \
-		--skip-upload \
-		sample_tsv/sample.tsv

-  - `input_metadata.json` is a json schema used to do a very basic validation on input data.
-  - `metadata_schema.json` is a json schema used to validate output metadata.json files.
-  - `output_metadata` is the directory where the metadata files will be written.
-  - `receipt.tsv` is the upload confirmation file where assigned UUIDs are recorded.
-Find it in `output_metadata` after a successful upload.

-Take out `--skip-upload` if you want to perform upload, see below for more details.

-In case there are already existing bundle ID's that cause a collision on the S3 storage, you can specify the `--force-upload` switch to replace colliding bundle ID's with the current uploading version.

-Now look in the `output_metadata` directory for per-bundle directories that contain metadata files for each analysis workflow.

-### Enabling Upload

-By default the upload won't take place if the directory `ucsc-storage-client` is not present in the `dcc-storage-schema` directory.
-In order to get the client, you need to be given the tarball since it contains sensitive information and an access key.
-See our private [S3 bucket](https://s3-us-west-2.amazonaws.com/beni-dcc-storage-dev/ucsc-storage-client.tar.gz) for the tarball.

-If you have the directory setup and don't pass in `--skip-upload` the upload will take place.
-Keep this in mind if you're just testing the metadata components and don't want to create a ton of uploads.
-If you upload the fact data linked to from the `sample.tsv` the program and project will both be TEST which should make it easy to avoid in the future.
-The file is based on [this](https://docs.google.com/spreadsheets/d/13fqil92C-Evi-4cy_GTnzNMmrD0ssuSCx3-cveZ4k70/edit?usp=sharing) google doc.

 ## Run Merge and Generate Elasticsearch Index

-This tool takes multiple JSON files (see above) and merges them so we can have a donor-oriented single JSON document suitable for indexing in Elasticsearch.
-It takes a list of directories that contain *.json files.
-This command will read and download the json files from the endpoint.
+This tool takes `metadata.json` files from the Redwood storage service (see above) and merges them so we can have a donor-oriented single JSON document suitable for indexing in Elasticsearch.
+This command will read and download the json files from the storage system endpoint.
 In addition to creating a `validated.jsonl` file it will also create a `endpoint_metadata/` directory that contains all of the json files that were downloaded.

-    python merge_gen_meta.py --only_Program TEST --only_Project TEST --awsAccessToken `cat ucsc-storage-client/accessToken`  --clientPath ucsc-storage-client/ --metadataSchema metadata_schema.json
+    python metadata_indexer.py --only_Program TEST --only_Project TEST --awsAccessToken `cat ucsc-storage-client/accessToken`  --clientPath ucsc-storage-client/ --metadataSchema metadata_schema.json

-This command will not download json files, instead the user will provide a directory that contains json files.
+The command below will not download json files, instead the user will provide a directory that contains json files.

-    python merge_gen_meta.py --only_Program TEST --only_Project TEST --test_directory output_metadata_7_20/ --metadataSchema metadata_schema.json
+    python metadata_indexer.py --only_Program TEST --only_Project TEST --test_directory output_metadata_7_20/ --metadataSchema metadata_schema.json

 This produces a `validated.jsonl` and a `invalid.jsonl` file which is actually a JSONL file, e.g. each line is a JSON document.
+It also produces an `elasticsearch.jsonl` which has the same content but is suitable for loading in Elasticsearch.

 Now to view the output for the first line use the following:

     cat validated.jsonl | head -1 | json_pp | less -S